tm1000/asterisk-cdr-amqp/README.md

     make install
     make samples

-Configure the file in /etc/asterisk/cel_amqp.conf
+Configure the file in /etc/asterisk/cdr_amqp.conf

 You need to have res_amqp.so loaded.

-Please restart asterisk before loading cel_amqp.so for the documentation.
+Please restart asterisk before loading cdr_amqp.so for the documentation.

 To load module

-    CLI> module load cel_amqp.so
+    CLI> module load cdr_amqp.so

 There is a amqp command on the CLI to get the status.